mailrocketsystems/AIComputerVision/README.md

 9. Person Tracking:
 This script detects person and keeps tracking them in the frame.
 It assigns a unique ID to each detected person.

+10. Monitor Social Distance
+This script monitors social distance between the persons.
+If it is less than a threshold value, we display bounding box in red otherwise green.

+11. Drawing tracking line:
+This script draws a line denoting where the person has entered in the frame and where he has moved in the frame.